17 awesome free things to do in Hanoi that are completely free!

 It’s not just temples in Hanoi, St. Josephs Cathedral is pretty damn impressive too.
 Nestled away in the heart of the French quarter, it’s fascinating to read about the history and see the changes in architecture as you walk from street to street.

-#16 Sensory overload at Quang Ba flower market
+#16 Prepare for sensory overload at Quang Ba flower market

-You’ll be so glad if you find this place especially as it’s not on the main tourist trail.
+You’ll be so glad if you find this place, especially as it’s not on the main tourist trail, in my opinion it’s the best of Hanoi.
 This is the HQ where all of the flowers are brought before they’re taken to be sold around Hanoi.
 This outdoor market is open year round and doesn’t get going until 2am, running the whole way through the night.
 It’s a sensory overload of colours and smells with food hawkers selling local grub to keep you going.

 #17 Try and buy something at Don Xuan market